 - Only schools with at least 16 students receiving TCAP scores are included; the state withholds data for fewer students to protect their privacy.
 If you cannot find a school or you see zeros in your school’s history, that typically means not enough students took the exams that year to disclose results.
 It may also mean the school is new and did not have students in that particular grade that year.

 - Results of the Transitional Colorado Assessment Program come in four levels — “unsatisfactory” is the lowest level, then “partially proficient,” followed by “proficient” and then “advanced,” the highest level.
 Typically, a student scoring proficient or advanced is considered to be performing at or above grade level.

 - Results of the Spanish-language exams, Lectura and Escritura, are not included in the database but are available here.
 They are given in grades 3 and 4 only.

 - Poverty rate refers to the number of students in a school or district who are eligible for federal meal assistance.
 It is a widely used indicator of student poverty.

 - Visit the Colorado Department of Education’s TCAP/CSAP results page for 2014 and prior scores, plus analyses of performance by ethnicity, gender and poverty.

 - Can’t find a school?
 Think your school data is in error?
-Email us at [email protected] we’ll check it out.
+Email us at [email protected] and we’ll check it out.